 This fishing “spot” is more like a fishing destination, as people from around the world visit frequently for year-round events!

-The most famous event that Grand Isle is home to is the International Tarpon Rodeo.
+The most popular event that Grand Isle is home to is the International Tarpon Rodeo.
 This event is a fishing tournament for anglers in pursuit of tarpon that migrate to Louisiana’s coastal waters in the heat of the summer.
 Over the years, however, it has turned into a huge party.
 Live music, contests, and food are just a few things that this fishing tournament offers.